Sigma Alpha Mu: History

 Two years after the founding Sigma Alpha Mu began to grow.
-To a small group of five at Cornell University, the founders imparted their ideas and inculcated their ideals, and then guided, watched and aided them-their brothers in far off Ithaca.
-Little wonder that Beta chapter patterned its growth as Alpha had and the two chapters, in bond of brotherhood, were as one.
-After this, slowly but surely, Sigma Alpha Mu expanded North, South, East and West.
+To a small group of five at Cornell University, the founders imparted their ideas and inculcated their ideals, and then guided, watched, and aided them-their brothers in far-off Ithaca.
+Beta chapter patterned its growth as Alpha had and the two chapters, in "the bond of brotherhood, were as one."
+After this, slowly but surely, Sigma Alpha Mu expanded North, South, East, and West.
 Sigma Alpha Mu maintains its commitment to growth and attends and assists both the old and new chapters.

-The eight founders of Sigma Alpha Mu all came from Jewish backgrounds, and it naturally followed that they attracted to their brotherhood men of similar background.
+The eight founders of Sigma Alpha Mu all came from Jewish backgrounds, and it naturally followed that they were attracted to their brotherhood men of similar backgrounds.
 They believed in fraternalism among Jewish college men, convinced that without it, a large number of Jewish students would be deprived of the pleasant associations and companionships they now find in most colleges.
-Sigma Alpha Mu acknowledges its Jewish heritage and the ethical values of Judaism, but with the advent of the mid-twentieth century, expressions of liberalism suggested that constitutional limitations of membership to any particular religious group was not in keeping with the ideal of democracy which had always been part of the fraternity's creed.
+Sigma Alpha Mu acknowledges its Jewish heritage and the ethical values of Judaism, but with the advent of the mid-twentieth century, expressions of liberalism suggested that constitutional limitations of membership to any particular religious group were not in keeping with the ideal of democracy which had always been part of the fraternity's creed.
 Thus, responsive to this thinking, Sigma Alpha Mu at its 1953 Convention amended its constitution, making eligible for membership any male student of good moral character who respects the ideals and traditions of the fraternity.

 Mission and creed

-"Sigma Alpha Mu's Mission is to foster the development of collegiate men and our alumni by instilling strong fraternal values, offering social and service opportunities, encouraging academic excellence and teaching leadership skills.
+"Sigma Alpha Mu's Mission is to foster the development of collegiate men and our alumni by instilling strong fraternal values, offering social and service opportunities, encouraging academic excellence, and teaching leadership skills.
 We will continue to attract members of all beliefs who appreciate our great heritage as a fraternity of Jewish men."
 Its creed is "To foster and maintain among its sons a spirit of fraternity, a spirit of mutual moral aid and support; to instill and maintain in the hearts of its sons love for and loyalty to Alma Mater and its ideals; to inculcate among its sons such ideals as will result in actions worthy of the highest precepts of true manhood, democracy, and humanity."

-Fraternal positions
+Symbols

+Sigma Alpha Mu's motto is "True Manhood.
+Democracy.
+Humanity".
+It symbols are the Fleur-de-lis and the Octagon.

+Sigma Alpha Mu's badge is octagonal with the Greek letters ΣΑΜ in gold on a black enamel background, surrounded by sixteen pearls.
+The fraternity's pledge pin is octagonal, with the Greek letter Σ on a purple enamel background.

+Sigma Alpha Mu's colors are purple and white.
+Its flower is the purple aster.
+Its jewel is the pearl.
+The fraternity's publication is The Octagonian.
+Its nicknames are Sammy and SAM.

+Governance

 Each chapter has a council to take charge and lead the organization which consists of four positions: